Fifth Dynasty of Egypt: Userkaf

 How Pharaoh Userkaf founded this dynasty is not known for certain.
 The Westcar Papyrus, which was written during the Middle Kingdom, tells a story of how king Khufu of Dynasty IV was given a prophecy that triplets born to the wife of the priest of Ra in Sakhbu would overthrow him and his heirs, and how he attempted to put these children – named Userkaf, Sahure, and Neferirkare – to death; however in recent years, scholars have recognized this story to be at best a legend and admit their ignorance over how the transition from one dynasty to another transpired.

 During this dynasty, Egyptian religion made several important changes.
 The earliest known copies of funerary prayers inscribed on royal tombs (known as the Pyramid Texts) appear.
 The cult of the god Ra gains added importance, and kings from Userkaf through Menkauhor Kaiu built temples dedicated to Ra at or near Abusir.
 Then late in this dynasty, the cult of the deity Osiris assumes importance, most notably in the inscriptions found in the tomb of Unas.

 Djedkare Isesi

 Amongst non-royal Egyptians of this time, Ptahhotep, vizier to Djedkare Isesi, won fame for his wisdom; The Maxims of Ptahhotep was ascribed to him by its later copyists.
 Non-royal tombs were also decorated with inscriptions, like the royal ones, but instead of prayers or incantations, biographies of the deceased were written on the walls.

+Comparison of regnal lists

+The ancient kings lists are in broad agreement on the order of the kings of this dynasty, though some kings were omitted on certain lists.
+The Turin King List is today in a fragmentary state and names and reign lengths are missing for some parts of this dynasty.
+While Shepseskare's reign is placed before Neferefre on these lists, Egyptologists today believe he reigned briefly after Neferefre rather than before him.